 Lighter (P.E.T.) bottles are turned into polyester fibre, which can be spun to make filling for sleeping bags and mattresses etc; it takes only 25 bottles to make one fleecy jacket.
 Harder H.D.P.E. bottles can be recycled into guttering, wheelie bins and water butts etc. The green recycling boxes that we use in Angus are made of recycled H.D.P.E.

 Plastic carrier bags

-Carrier bags are accepted for recycling.
+Carrier bags are no longer accepted for recycling.
 However, it is better to re-use your carrier bags or better still, use a re-usable bag when shopping.

 Plastic food containers

 Mixed plastic food containers are accepted including washed yoghurt and margarine tubs, ready-meal food trays, and fruit and vegetable punnets, etc., which are recycled into water butts and other hard plastic items.